microsoft/promptflow/docs/how-to-guides/tracing/index.md

 ## Trace LLM and frameworks

-Prompt flow tracing works not only for general LLM application, but also for more frameworks like `autogen` and `langchain`:
+Prompt flow tracing works not only for general LLM application, but also for more frameworks like `autogen` and `langchain`.
+Besides basic tracing capability, prompt flow also provides several trace toolkits that can improve the tracing experience (e.g., trace UI for visualization).

 1. Example: **[Add trace for LLM](https://microsoft.github.io/promptflow/tutorials/trace-llm.html)**